Jump to

 Abstract

-The Total Carbon Column Observing Network (TCCON) measures column-average mole fractions of several greenhouse gases (GHGs) beginning in 2004 from over 30 current or past measurement sites around the world, using solar absorption spectroscopy in the near infrared region.
-TCCON GHG data have been used extensively for multiple purposes, including in studies of the carbon cycle and anthropogenic emissions as well as to validate and improve observations made from spacebased sensors.
-Here, we describe an update to the retrieval algorithm used to process the TCCON near IR solar spectra and the associated data product.
+The Total Carbon Column Observing Network (TCCON) measures column-average mole fractions of several greenhouse gases (GHGs), beginning in 2004, from over 30 current or past measurement sites around the world using solar absorption spectroscopy in the near-infrared (near-IR) region.
+TCCON GHG data have been used extensively for multiple purposes, including in studies of the carbon cycle and anthropogenic emissions, as well as to validate and improve observations from space-based sensors.
+Here, we describe an update to the retrieval algorithm used to process the TCCON near-IR solar spectra and to generate the associated data products.
 This version, called GGG2020, was initially released in April 2022.
-It includes updates and improvements to all steps of the retrieval, including but not limited to: converting the original interferograms into spectra, the spectroscopic information used in the column retrieval, post hoc airmass dependence correction, and scaling to align with the calibration scales of in situ GHG measurements.
-All TCCON data are available through tccondata.org and hosted on CaltechDATA (data.caltech.edu).
-Each TCCON site has a unique DOI for its data record.
-An archive of all sites’ data is also available with the DOI 10.14291/TCCON.GGG2020 (Total Carbon Column Observing Network (TCCON) Team, 2022).
-The hosted files are updated approximately monthly, and TCCON sites are required to deliver data to the archive no later than one year after acquisition.
-Full details of data locations are provided in the data availability section.
+It includes updates and improvements to all steps of the retrieval, including but not limited to the conversion of the original interferograms into spectra, the spectroscopic information used in the column retrieval, post hoc air mass dependence correction, and scaling to align with the calibration scales of in situ GHG measurements.

 Wu, D., J. L. Laughner , J. Liu, P. I. Palmer, J. C. Lin, and P. O. Wennberg.
 "A simplified non-linear chemistry transport model for analyzing NO2 column observations: STILT--NOx."
 Geosci.
 Model Dev., 16, 6161--6185, doi: 10.5194/gmd-16-6161-2023, 2023